-As the illustration below shows, a complete variable overview is also found at the bottom left of the analysis area.
-Here it is possible to filter the variable list by entering parts of a variable name in the search field.
-The filter works both against variable description and the name itself.
+As the illustration below shows, a complete variable overview is also found at the bottom left of the command window.
+Like the variable list found through the main login site, you may filter the variable list by entering parts of a variable name in the search field, and the filter works both against variable description and the name itself.
 In this way, it becomes easier to find the variable in question.